 “Incorporating service-learning in my course is much easier than I imagined.
 The office assists in finding appropriate projects, supporting students, and ensuring effective partnerships to support student learning - it makes the opportunity accessible for faculty and valuable for student learning.”

 -Eric "Luke" Krieg, Professor of Sociology

-Service-learning at SUNY Buffalo State is driven by faculty who choose to incorporate a community-based learning project into a course to provide students with hands-on opportunities to learn course content while engaging with local communities.
+Service-learning at SUNY Buffalo State is driven by faculty who choose to incorporate a community-based learning project into a course that provides students with hands-on opportunities to learn course content while engaging with local communities.
 The Civic and Community Engagement Office provides a strong support system for faculty using service-learning including:

 • Developing partnerships with community partner agencies;